michal-palinski/phd/README.md

 # PhD Project Repository: The Data Calculus: How Consumers Value Their Personal Data?

-This repository contains the main data and scripts used in the empirical analyses conducted for my PhD project in Economics.
+This repository contains the main data and scripts used in the empirical analyses conducted for my PhD project in Economics at the University of Warsaw.

 As a strong proponent of open science, I have made all anonymized stated preference datasets and the corresponding code publicly available.
 This initiative is intended to promote transparency, ensure reproducibility, and serve as a practical resource for researchers working on privacy preference elicitation, discrete choice experiments (DCEs), and related topics.
 By sharing both data and methodological tools, I aim to support future research, encourage collaboration, and contribute to the wider dissemination of empirical techniques in the context of the digital economy.